 Once it is well dissolved, mix in the flour (using a stand mixer is easiest) and mix with dough hook on medium speed until smooth (about 5 minutes or so).
 Place in a bowl sprayed with vegetable spray and cover with plastic wrap.
 Let this sit in a warm place for an hour or until it is double in size.

 Remove from the bowl and cut into 8 pieces (makes 8 sandwiches).
 Roll each piece out into an 8 inch circle.
-For pizza filling, put about ¼ cup of cheese in center of circle; top with a little pizza sauce and some toppings.
+For pizza filling, put the ingredients in IN THIS ORDER: about ¼ cup of cheese in center of circle; top with a little pizza sauce and some toppings.

 This dough is a dream to work with...it stretches without tearing and sticks together beautifully when it comes time to "pinch it shut".

 NOTE: These sandwiches stay super hot for an unbelievable length of time, so they would be excellent for a potluck or picnic (they are also excellent at room temperature).
-This dough recipe makes 8 big sandwiches, but you could easily make them smaller for a party snack.
+This dough recipe makes 8 big sandwiches, but you could easily make them smaller for snack size.

-NOTE: I have plans on making these, using sloppy joe filling, barbecue beef filling, bacon and egg filling and much more.
-I can see many uses for this sammie.
+NOTE: I have plans on making these, using Sloppy Joe filling, barbecue beef filling, bacon and egg filling and much more.
+I can see a million possibilities.

 NOTE: The fully baked leftovers (full size) reheat, beautifully, in a preheated 350F oven in 20-23 minutes and taste exactly like they did the first time they came out of the oven.